KeunwooPark/Portfolio/_posts/2019-10-03-pokedisplay.md

 # My Contributions

-List of the things that I partially contributed.
+I participated in

-- Modeling and 3D printing the prototype.
+- modeling and 3D printing the prototype.
-- Designing the experiments.
+- designing the experiments.
-- Implementing the software for Experiment 3.
+- implementing the software for Experiment 3.